 Logging in and Registering

-When you were adding a link, you may have wondered about the 'Scope' field, that had a set value of 'public'.
+the 'Scope' field, that had a set value of 'public'.
 This means that this link can be shared with others on your computer.

-If, for instance, someone else is also looking for a 'browser', then they may get a suggestion to look at Firefox because you added this link under that category.
+If, for instance, someone else is also looking for a 'browser', then they may get a suggestion to look at

 However, other people may use your computer and you may not want everyone to look at some links you add.
 Think of sites that you may not want to present to your children.
 For this, you can log in to your personal environment by clicking the 'login' link on the saight toolbar.
 The resulting screen is quite straightforward, but remember to register first by clicking the corresponding link.